moechofe/lowresrmx/asset.dev/manual.md

 |              [function call](#functions) | rvalue           |
 |               [any operator](#operators) | rvalue           |
 | [label](#labels-jumps-and-embedded-data) | rvalue           |

+Lvalues are always identifiers, where rvalues can be identifiers are literals.

+Lvalues are writable, where rvalues are not nescessary.

 ### Instructions separator